 However, the government was asked by the Court to prepare detailed blue print to improve the pace of resolution of cases.
 It is worth noting down that the Supreme Court declined to fast-track court cases against politicians citing limitations under the current framework.
 The government was free to institute more courts, pass legislations in this regard or adopt any mechanism that leads to quicker resolution of cases.

-Since no action has been initiated by BJP government in this regard despite the timeline of 1 year prescribed by the Prime Minister, the performance of the government against this promise has been classified as “Broken”
+Since no action has been initiated by BJP government in this regard despite the timeline of not just 1 year prescribed by the Prime Minister but now the entire tenure over, the performance of the government against this promise has been classified as “Broken”